GuoWenzhe/RankFace_modify/README.md

 # RankFace_modify
-this project was modify by this version: https://github.com/Entropy-xcy/RankFace
+this project was modify from this project: https://github.com/Entropy-xcy/RankFace

 ## Installation